 How to show support for people living with migraine as we celebrate this day of love.

-Valentine’s Day is almost here, which means it’s time to officially celebrate the ones we love (and ourselves)!
+Valentine’s (and Galentine’s) Day is almost here, which means it’s time to officially celebrate the ones we love (and ourselves)!
 Unfortunately, many gifts that are traditionally associated with Valentine’s Day can trigger migraine attacks.
 With a few easy swaps, you can create a more migraine-friendly day for your loved one, or them for you.

 Migraine-friendly Valentine’s Day Wish List